neoeinstein/FsBlog/source/cv.md

 * Completed company training application in the shortest time of any employee with functionality above that required and with a technology I had never used prior
 * Developed an e-commerce platform with a content management system
-* Built a converter to take a user&#39;s Word document and generate a web page, designed for users with little technical knowledge
+* Built a converter to take a user's Word document and generate a web page, designed for users with little technical knowledge

 ---